Skip to content

 Sources profile:This story draws on neutral-leaning sources

-China's Ministry of Human Resources and Social Security recognised 42 new AI-related occupations in April 2026, each projected to require 300,000 to 500,000 workers, as the ministry prepared a dedicated AI employment policy covering 12.7 million graduates.
+China's Ministry of Human Resources and Social Security recognised 42 new AI-related occupations in April 2026.
+Each category is projected to require 300,000 to 500,000 workers, and the ministry is preparing a dedicated AI employment policy covering 12.7 million graduates.

 Closing comments